driscoll96/Job-Portfolio/README.md

 - 5500Project: (Query Database Web Server)
   - Web server that allows users to retrieve collections of data through queries.

+- DataScripts: (Data Analytics and Formatting)
+  - Data analytics and formatting for calculations and database entry.

 - Othello Video Game:
   - Fully functional Othello game in Python with game graphics and user interface.